 Estheticians also have a long list of sub-specialties under their belt.
 These can range from waxing experts to electrologists to medical esthetics!
 Even nail technicians have their own sub-categories.

 The point is that cosmetology is a broad license that allows you to practice a number of different things.
 It’s also one of the few jobs that allows you to pick a specific aspect that you’re particularly interested in, and pursue it exclusively.

-By becoming a master in your own niche, you’ll be able to open the doors to more job opportunities and higher paying clients!
+By becoming a master, you’ll be able to open the doors to more job opportunities and higher-paying clients!